FFJC Policy Recommendations

 - The Harris County Commissioners Court agreed to terminate the county’s contract with the Texas Department of Public Safety resulting in the end of the Failure to Appear Program and the lifting of all existing holds courts placed on driver’s licenses for unpaid fees or fines.

-- The DOC will provide incarcerated persons with two free five-minute phone calls per week through May 17th and one free five-minute phone call beginning May 18th.
+- The DOC will provide incarcerated persons with one free five-minute phone call beginning May 18th.
+The Department has also waived medical co-pays.

 - Shelby County: Made phone calls and video chats free for incarcerated people.